-What’s not included – Travel insurance (compulsory), kiting equipment, transport to and from the airport in the UK although may be possible if you contact us.
-If you need to rent equipment for the week please let us know when booking.
+What’s not included – Travel insurance (compulsory), kiting equipment and transport to and from the airport in the UK, although this may be possible if you contact us.
+If you need to rent equipment for the trip please let us know when booking.

 We first visited the area in January 2008 at the start of their season but the wind was still consistent and very warm.
 The air and sun is HOT, so plenty of suncream but you still need a thick full wetsuit, as the water rises up from Antartica so is cool.
 A normal 5mm wetsuit should be sufficient.
 Average windspeeds vary but generally it is lighter in the morning and then builds with local effects, (especially in Cape Town and Table Mountain) so by mid afternoon it’s very strong.
 Recommended kite sizes would be 6 – 13m.

 Check out some photos from previous trips below